ansegura7/RS_CF_LastFm/README.md

 # Recommender Systems for Last.fm
 Recommender systems with collaborative filtering created with Apache Mahout framework.
-The system uses a Music Recommendation Dataset for Research as input, but you can train it and predict recommendations with any other dataset.
+The system uses a Music Recommendation dataset for research purposes as input, but you can train it and predict recommendations with any other dataset.
 This project explores the calibration and accuracy of user-based and item-based models.

 ## Data
 The original dataset contains <user, timestamp, artist, song> tuples collected from Last.fm API, using the user.getRecentTracks() method.
 This dataset represents the whole listening habits (till May, 5th 2009) for nearly 1,000 users.